 Emergency contraception can be used by students who wish to reduce the risk of pregnancy following unprotected sex or contraception failure.

-There are three forms of emergency contraception: copper IUD (Paraguard) insertion, levonorgestrel pills (Plan B), and ulipristal acetate tablets (Ella).
+There are three forms of emergency contraception: IUD insertion (Paraguard, Mirena, and Liletta), levonorgestrel pills (Plan B), and ulipristal acetate tablets (Ella).

-Paraguard IUD is the most effective form of emergency contraception.
+IUD is the most effective form of emergency contraception.
 It can be effective up to five days after unprotected intercourse and provides ongoing contraception following insertion.
-Consultations and appointments to insert Paraguard can be made in MyUHS or by phone 608-265-5614.
+Consultations and appointments to insert an IUD can be made in MyUHS or by phone 608-265-5614.
 Please call if appointments are not found online.

 Plan B is available at pharmacies, including Walgreens, without a prescription.
 Plan B is approved when taken within the first three days following unprotected sex, but is more effective the sooner it’s taken.
 In obese women, Plan B has decreased efficacy.
 A generic form of Plan B, the EContraEZ pill, is available at Badger Markets inside Memorial Union and Union South.